 Redirect and move Windows known folders to OneDrive

-This article is for IT admins managing the OneDrive sync client in a Windows Server enterprise environment that uses Active Directory Domain Services.
+This article is for IT admins managing the OneDrive sync app in a Windows Server enterprise environment that uses Active Directory Domain Services.

-There are two primary advantages of moving or redirecting Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll) to OneDrive for Business for the users in your domain:
+There are two primary advantages of moving or redirecting Windows known folders (Desktop, Documents, Pictures, Screenshots, and Camera Roll) to Microsoft OneDrive for the users in your domain:

 Your users can continue using the folders they're familiar with.
 They don't have to change their daily work habits to save files to OneDrive.

 Saving files to OneDrive backs up your users' data in the cloud and gives them access to their files from any device.

 For these reasons, we recommend moving or redirecting known folders to OneDrive if you're an enterprise or large organization.
 Small or medium businesses may also find this useful, but keep in mind you'll need some experience with Group Policy.
 For info about the end-user experience, see Protect your files by saving them to OneDrive.